dscape/lnug-talk/readme.md

-I don't have a talk per se, but we can talk about streaming JSON parsing iff you find that interesting.
-I can show how clarinet works, how I would like an abstraction on top of it to be, other alternatives and why they are good or bad.
-People in the community seem to center the attention on this topic on me so I have plenty of good resources to show for 10m or so :) I think attendees would learn a little about this topic, and I think it's going to be a growing concern when people realize that no matter how fast JSON.parse is it is blocking their apps.

 # I have nothing better to do so I'm listening to this guy talk about developing streaming JSON parsers in javascript

 * Why not just use JSON Parse?
 The why I need to know about this section?